 Mexican Corn on the Cob is the perfect Summer side dish!
 We love to make this Mexican Grilled Corn and serve it all Summer long.
 This Mexican Corn on the Cob is so easy, unique, flavorful and delicious!
 We have made our recipe for Mexican Corn healthy, simple, and perfect for every occasion.

 Mexican Corn on the Cob (Mexican Grilled Corn) is one of my very favorite side dishes.
 SO easy and tasty!

 This Mexican Corn on the Cob is loaded with flavor and just about 100 calories per serving.
 If you haven’t tried Mexican Grilled Corn before…today is the day!
-It is one of our absolute favorite side dishes, perfect for pairing with dishes like Chicken Burgers, Baked Fried Chicken, or even Stovetop Burgers!
+It is one of our absolute favorite side dishes, perfect for pairing with dishes like Chicken Burgers, Baked Fried Chicken, or any Taco Night dinner!

 This Mexican Corn on the Cob is smothered with a creamy and cheesy taco spiced sour cream mixture and garnished with fresh cilantro and lime juice.
 The flavors of Summer.
 Intrigued??
 You’re gonna love this Mexican Grilled Corn!